Tech Career PathNo-Code: How to Build Professional Apps Without Writing a Single Line of Code

 What Exactly Is No-Code?

 No-Code is an approach to building apps and websites using visual interfaces — drag and drop — without writing any code.
-You design screens, connect databases, and add business logic all through visual tools.
+You design screens, connect databases, and add business logic all through visual tools — making software development accessible to anyone with a good idea and a problem to solve.

 According to a Gartner report, 70% of new applications will be built using No-Code or Low-Code tools by 2027.
 That number was only 25% in 2020.
 This is a fundamental shift in the software industry.